Portkey-AI/hoot/docs/URL_SHARING.md

 ## How It Works

-1. **Auto-sync:** URL updates when you select servers/tools or change views
+1. **Auto-sync:** URL updates automatically when you select servers or tools
+2. **Server references:** When you select a server, App.tsx creates a `name:url` reference and syncs it to the URL
-2. **Server matching:** Matches by URL first, then by name + normalized URL
+3. **Server matching:** When loading a URL, matches by URL first, then by name + normalized URL
-3. **Missing servers:** Shows "Add Server" modal if referenced server doesn't exist
+4. **Missing servers:** Shows "Add Server" modal if referenced server doesn't exist
-4. **Auto-detection:** Automatically detects transport and auth when adding from URL
+5. **Auto-detection:** Automatically detects transport and auth when adding from URL

 ## Implementation

-Uses existing `TryInHootHandler` component to handle all URL formats:
-- Legacy: `?try=<base64>`
-- Legacy ID: `?server=abc-123`
-- **New: Server reference:** `?s=name:url`
+The URL sync happens in two phases:

+1. **State → URL:** When you select a server in the UI, `App.tsx` effect detects the change and creates a server reference (`createServerReference(name, url)`) which is written to the URL
+2. **URL → State:** On page load or URL changes, `App.tsx` parses the server reference and selects the matching server

 ### Key Files

-- `src/hooks/useURLState.ts` - URL read/write utilities
+- `src/hooks/useURLState.ts` - URL read/write utilities and reference encoding/decoding
-- `src/components/TryInHootHandler.tsx` - Handles server references from URLs
+- `src/components/TryInHootHandler.tsx` - Handles server references from URLs for new servers
-- `src/App.tsx` - Bidirectional state ↔ URL sync
+- `src/App.tsx` - Bidirectional state ↔ URL sync (handles both directions)
+- `src/components/ServerSidebar.tsx` - Server selection (only updates state, not URL directly)

 ### Security